-Cleaning staff and hygiene contractor's capacity - providing additional requirements Discuss with cleaning contractors or staff the additional cleaning requirements and agree additional hours to allow for this.
-Ensure cleaning products being used are suitable and that adequate supplies of cleaning materials are available.
-See Safe working in education and childcare for guidance on PPE and guidance on cleaning schedule and establish more frequent cleaning of shared areas or those used by different groups.
+Cleaning staff and hygiene contractor's capacity - providing Discuss with cleaning contractors or staff the additional cleaning requirements and agree additional hours to allow for this.
+Ensure cleaning products being Staff to social distance and wear a face covering if using the photocopier or waiting to use it.
+Spray and cloth by each photocopier to clean after use.
+Trust Site Manager to liaise and be in regular contact with Caretaker and Cleaner. additional requirements used are suitable and that adequate supplies of cleaning materials are available.
+See Safe working in education and childcare for guidance on PPE and guidance on cleaning non-health care settings .
+Put in place an enhanced cleaning schedule and establish more frequent cleaning of shared areas or those used by different groups.
 Additional guidance on cleaning of non-health care settings is to be published by Public Health England by the end of the summer term.
-Staff to social distance if using the photocopier or waiting to use it.
-Spray and cloth by each photocopier to clean after use.
-Trust Site Manager to liaise and be in regular contact with Caretaker and Cleaner.
 Additional cleaning supplies have been ordered for September and will need to be frequently ordered.
 Caretaker to liaise with Trust Site Manager.
 Sufficient handwashing facilities for staff and pupils Where a sink is not nearby, provide supervised access to hand sanitiser in classrooms and other learning environments.
 Plan in regular access to facilities throughout the day.
 Provide additional sinks where possible.
 Ensure enough handwash and sanitiser stations are available based on what you have learned from usage to date.
 Sinks are available in each classroom and have access to a toilet block.
 Where a sink is not nearby, provide supervised access to hand sanitiser.
 Plan in regular access to facilities throughout the day.
 Additional time for staff and pupils to carry out handwashing Frequent hand cleaning as part of normal routine.
 Stagger regular access to handwashing facilities through the day.
 Build routines into behaviour expectations and school culture.
 Frequent hand cleaning as part of normal routine.
 Each group have access to a set of toilets with handwashing facilities and there is a sink in all classrooms.
 Handwashing practice with children Review the guidance on hand cleaning and introduce handwashing songs for younger children.
 Ensure that help is available for children and young people who have trouble cleaning their hands independently.
 See guidance and resources available at e Bug.
 Consider risks around ingestion of sanitiser and where this is a risk substitute for skin friendly sanitiser wipes for young children / those with complex needs.
 Signs have been put up around the school, including classrooms and toilet blocks.
 Pupils to be supervised if using hand sanitiser.
 Handwashing regime: Upon arrival, before and after breaktimes, before eating, after eating, after lunchtime and before they go home.
 There will also be additional times, e.g. after toileting and after use of resources etc. Some of the above may be substituted with hand sanitiser, e.g. after playtime, but handwashing at key times, e.g. before eating.
-Good respiratory hygiene Promote 'catch it, bin it, kill it' ensuring that enough tissues and bins are available.
-Support should be provided for young children and those with Tissues are supplied in each classroom.